 (Also known as approximate unique impression.)

 |Average Impressions per User||The calculation of the frequency your content was shown to the same user.
 It gives insight into how many times the same user saw your content.
 Calculated by: |

 How can tracking Impressions help you to become more data-driven?

-By tracking impressions of your ad and content you can start to better understand which platform works better.
+By tracking the impressions of your ads and content you can start to better understand which platform works better.